Mel Ott: Regular season

 In 1943, all of his 18 home runs came at home; only two other players ever had a greater number of all-homefield home runs.
 Of Ott's 511 career home runs, 323 of them, or 63%, came at home.
+He had seven seasons where he hit at least twenty home runs at the Polo Grounds, with the most being 24 in the 1932 season.
 Because of this, his home run record historically has been downplayed, suggesting that a 257 ft foul line at the Polo Grounds resulted in higher numbers at home.
 Sportswriters often jokingly referred to him as the master of the "Chinese home run" as such short homers were called at the time; Ott would often respond by noting that if it was so easy to inflate his homer totals by hitting over that fence, all other hitters in the league would be doing it.

 As a balance, the Polo Grounds had the deepest power alleys in baseball.
 Also, Ott hit more career home runs in foreign stadiums than any other National League hitter at the time of his retirement.
 In some of his better seasons, he hit more homers on the road than in the Polo Grounds.

 There may be reason to believe that he was a better hitter than his record suggests because of differences in National League and American League ball specifications.
 Those differences are considered the greatest in the history of the game and made it considerably harder for National League hitters to achieve home runs.

 Ott was also a skilled fielder.
 He was a master at playing balls that bounced off the fences at the Polo Grounds, allowing him to garner 26 assists in 1929, his first full season as a full-time player.
 He would never even approach that figure again, as baserunners quickly realized it was far too risky to run on balls hit in Ott's direction.